Consistent Flag Codes: A decoding algorithm for consistent flag codes

 The next result provides a characterization of a correctable number of erasures at some shot in terms of the dimension of the received subspace.
-The proof follows strightforwardly from the definition of the number of erasures at some shot, together with the condition of correctability.
+The proof follows straightforwardly from the definition of the number of erasures at some shot, together with the condition of correctability.

-\begin{proposition} The number of erasures at the $i$-th shot $e_i$ is correctable if, and only if, the dimension of the subspace $\cX_i$ is greater than $t_i-\frac{d_S(\cC_i)}{2}$. \end{proposition}
+\begin{Proposition} The number of erasures at the $i$-th shot $e_i$ is correctable if, and only if, the dimension of the subspace $\cX_i$ is greater than $t_i-\frac{d_S(\cC_i)}{2}$. \end{Proposition}

-Observe that distance-coherent flag codes introduced in Section \ref{sec:Coherent flag codes}, by means of Proposition \ref{prop: distance of a coherent flag code}, satisfy the required condition on the distance of Proposition \ref{AlMenosUnoDecodificaBien}.
+Observe that distance-consistent flag codes introduced in Section \ref{sec:Consistent flag codes}, by means of Proposition \ref{prop: distance of a consistent flag code}, satisfy the required condition on the distance of Proposition \ref{AlMenosUnoDecodificaBien}.
 Moreover, the quantity $t_i-\frac{d_S(\cC_i)}{2}$ that appears in Proposition \ref{prop: correctability in terms of dimension} is precisely the value $m_i$ defined in (\ref{eq: fixed dim of the intersection}).
-Hence, assuming that a correctable number of erasures have occurred, we can always decode by minimum distance at least one subspace $\cF_i$ of the sent flag $\cF$ in a distance-coherent flag code.
-If we add the condition of cardinality-coherence, we obtain the next result.
+Hence, assuming that a correctable number of erasures have occurred, we can always decode by minimum distance at least one subspace $\cF_i$ of the sent flag $\cF$ in a distance-consistent flag code.
+If we add the condition of cardinality-consistency, we obtain the next result.

-\begin{theorem} Let $\cC$ be a coherent flag code of type $\type$ on $\bbF_q^n$ and assume that $e$, the total number of erasures of the comunication, is correctable.
-Then there exists some $1\leq j \leq r$ such that $e_j$ is correctable and we can recover the sent flag $\cF$ as the unique flag in $\cC$ such that $\cX_j$ is contained in its $j$-th subspace. \end{theorem} \begin{proof} Observe that, by the propety of distance-coherence, the distance of the code is $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i)$.
-Hence, since $e$ is correctable, by applying Proposition \ref{AlMenosUnoDecodificaBien}, the number of erassures at some shot, say the $j$-th one, must be correctable as well.
+\begin{Theorem} Let $\cC$ be a consistent flag code of type $\type$ on $\bbF_q^n$ and assume that $e$, the total number of erasures of the communication, is correctable.
+Then there exists some $1\leq j \leq r$ such that $e_j$ is correctable and we can recover the sent flag $\cF$ as the unique flag in $\cC$ such that $\cX_j$ is contained in its $j$-th subspace. \end{Theorem} \begin{proof} Observe that, by the property of distance-consistency, the distance of the code is $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i)$.
+Hence, since $e$ is correctable, by applying Proposition \ref{AlMenosUnoDecodificaBien}, the number of erasures at some shot, say the $j$-th one, must be correctable as well.
 Thus, from Proposition \ref{prop: correctability in terms of dimension}, it holds